 During a recent annual maintenance appointment, one of our service technicians noticed a crawl space access near the back of the basement.
 As he looked inside and further investigated the crawl, he found debris and failing insulation and floor liner.
 He recommended having the crawl space encapsulated by one of our crews, and the homeowners were eager to have this project completed as well.

-Foreman Milton Castro led his crew in first removing the nuisances from the crawl space.
+One of our crews first removed the nuisances from the crawl space.
 The dirt and gravel crawl space floor was evened out, and thick drainage matting was placed on the floor to enhance the durability of the encapsulation system.
 The crawl space was then sealed with CrawlSeal liner.
 Similar to swimming pool liner, CrawlSeal is thick and durable.
 It acts as a moisture and vapor barrier, helps insulate the crawl space, and improves the appearance of the crawl space.
 This encapsulation project also has helped create a more functional area that can be used as storage.

 Along with encapsulating the crawl space, we also installed a dehumidifier in the basement to help improve the health and air quality of the home.
 The compact but powerful and energy-efficient model cleans and filters the air, controls moisture and humidity, and helps reduce odors and the potential for mold growth.